This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Prospective applicants must submit a completed application for graduate study.
 Applicants should direct all application materials and questions regarding the process of admission to the Office of Graduate Admissions.
 An admissions representative will be happy to assist you with any questions regarding program admission requirements or the decision process.

-Please view the international admissions page for more information on applying to Gannon.
+Please view the global admissions and outreach page for more information on applying to Gannon.

 While the requirements for admission to various programs differ, the general requirements and procedures are listed below.
-Please refer to the individual program description for specific details.
+Please refer to the individual program factsheet for specific details or contact Graduate Admissions at 814-871-7474.

 Applicants for graduate study must hold a bachelor’s degree from an appropriately accredited college or university, and demonstrate the motivation, ability, and preparation needed to pursue graduate study successfully.
 A determination of this capacity will be made by the graduate program director and/or the respective Academic Dean, based upon records of undergraduate achievement, prior graduate work (if any), scores on required standardized tests (GRE, GMAT, etc.), letters of recommendation, and other information.
 Official transcripts and test scores must be sent directly from the appropriate institution to the Office of Graduate Admissions of Gannon University.